niebert/icons4menu/README.md

 If you want to check out an [example repository on GitHub](), that uses the [Icons4Menu icons](https://niebert.github.io/hamburger_menu_app) in an AppLSAC analyze the subdirectory `img/` in [`hamburger_menu_app`](https://www.github.com/niebert/hamburger_menu_app).

 ## Add License Info File
-If you use the repository add this README.md file to the [WebApp](https://en.wikiversity.org/wiki/WebApps_with_LocalStorage_and_AppCache), so that users of your webbased application can identify the origine of the SVG icon.
-The repository incorporated SVG icons with two licenses:
+If you use the repository add this README.md file to the [WebApp](https://en.wikiversity.org/wiki/WebApps_with_LocalStorage_and_AppCache), so that users of web-based applications can identify the origin of the SVG and PNG icons.
+The repository incorporated SVG and PNG icons with two licenses:
 * Creative Commons `CC Zero` - https://creativecommons.org/publicdomain/zero/1.0/deed.en
-* Creative Commons `CC BY-SA 3.0`  - see https://creativecommons.org/licenses/by-sa/3.0/
+* Creative Commons `CC BY-SA 3.0`  - see https://creativecommons.org/licenses/by-sa/3.0/  with the `fa-` as file attribution prefix.

+### Attribution for Files - File Prefix
 If we consider the `CC BY-SA 3.0` license provides the freedom to:
 * **Share** — copy and redistribute the material in any medium or format
 * **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.